Shohan29531/IKIWISI/README.md

-# IKIWISI: An Interactive Visual Pattern Generator
+# IKIWISI: An Interactive Visual Pattern Generator for Evaluating the Reliability of Vision-Language Models Without Ground Truth (DIS'25 Best Paper Honorable Mention)

 > “I Know It When I See It” — a visual, human-centered tool for evaluating the reliability of Vision–Language Models (VLMs) **when ground truth is unavailable**.